“As the pandemic continues to spread, we look at how healthcare technology and apps can help fight COVID-19.There’s an app for that.”

 Healthcare Technology | Where Is the App for That?

-Apple holds the trademark to that slogan famously used in the 2009 commercial for the iPhone 3G.
-And I hope they don’t mind the usage of it here, because it’s certainly a true statement.
+Apple holds the trademark to the slogan famously used in the 2009 commercial for the iPhone 3G.
+And I hope they don’t mind its usage here because it’s certainly a true statement.
 Or, at least it mostly is.

 And boy, don’t we all now wish the opposite were true.

 As a society, we tend to pride ourselves on the technological developments that we’ve made.
 But as technology progresses, what about our social infrastructure?

 Public health officials can only move so fast.
 Not because of incompetence, but because of funding or other political barriers.